 - Consult with organisations of persons with disabilities or of older people in designing, implementing and reviewing legislation concerning them

-- Reference and ensure compliance with the CRPD in all EU legislation relating to older persons with disabilities
+- Include explicit reference to, and compliance with, the CRPD in all EU legislation relating to older persons with disabilities.

-- Mainstream human rights and intersectionality: age related policies, and disability related policies, must eb grounded in a human rights-based approach to disability, as well as cross reference and complement each other.
+- Mainstream human rights and intersectionality: age related policies, and disability related policies, must be grounded in a human rights-based approach to disability and must be linked to one another to ensure harmonised actions.

-- Improve data by collecting data about older persons with disabilities living in institutions and closed settings, and disaggregate general data by age (alongside gender and disability).
+- Collect data about older persons with disabilities living in institutions and closed settings, and disaggregate general data by age, gender and disability.

-- Take specific measures to protect older persons with disabilities against neglect, abuses and violence.
-Special attention should be paid to older women with disabilities and older persons with intellectual and psychosocial disabilities.
+- Take specific measures to protect older persons with disabilities against neglect, abuse and violence.
+Specific attention should be paid to older women with disabilities and older persons with intellectual and psychosocial disabilities.

 - Raise awareness to fight ageist and ableist stigma and stereotypes in society.

-- Include the principles of design for all and accessibility to boost accessibility of mainstream goods and services by older persons with disabilities, and everyone at large.
+- Include the principles of design for all and accessibility to boost accessibility of mainstream goods and services to older persons with disabilities, and the population in general.